fickryiman/school-library-oop/README.md

 <!-- > Describe 1 - 3 features you will add to the project. -->
 - add UI for school library app
+- preserve the data (person, book, rental)into json file

 <p align="right">(<a href="#readme-top">back to top</a>)</p>